 Opinion #2: You can’t learn tai chi from a video or a book.

-Again, I think that everyone involved with tai chi would agree that having a teacher is better but I have two questions for you: How did you start studying?
+Again, I think that everyone involved with tai chi would agree that having an in-person teacher is better.
+But I have two questions for you: How did you start studying?
 How high was your motivation when you finally attended a conference, bought more resources, or met up with other practitioners in your community?
+Almost every skilled tai chi practitioner in the west began by watching a video or reading something, tried it out, and eventually found a class.

 So let’s recap on the perfect world scenario and then work back down towards the reality of our situation.